jharvey25/Moss-Overview/readme.md

 </details>

 <details>
-  <summary>Working on the same source file with a peer for a partner assignment</summary>
+  <summary>Working on the same source file as your peer for a partner assignment</summary>

     Acting honestly! ^_^